arjun-krishna1/school-database/DESIGN.md

       - takes the course id to be registered in
       - Adds student to course if they are enrolled in less than 6 courses

-- Professors -> Inherits from People
+- Professor -> Inherits from People
   - Parameters:
     - salary
   - Methods
     - get_total_compensation():
       - salary
       - Bonus of 20,000 if they teach more than 4 courses
-- Courses
+- Course
   - Keeps track of what courses are offered at this school
   - Parameters:
     - teachers